lupyuen/pinetime-rust-mynewt/rust/app/src/handdrawn.md

 Here we divide the `hour` by 10 (and truncate the result) to get the first digit.
 So if `hour` is `23`, then `digit` gets set to `2`.

-_Where are the types?
-Is Rust a typeless language like JavaScript and Python?_
+_The Type of `digit` is missing.
+Is Rust a Typeless Language like JavaScript and Python?_

-c vs javascript vs python

-mouse over

-handdrawn-type.png
+Rust is actually a Statically Typed Language like C...
+All Variables have Types.
+The Rust Compiler infers the Types for us.

-Sounds spooky, but the Rust Compiler is going all Sherlock Holmes on our code...
+Sounds spooky, but the Rust Compiler goes all Sherlock Holmes on our code to deduce our Variable Types...

 > I see what you did there... `digit` doesn't have a known type!
 Hmmm `hour` is a `u8`...
 8-bit unsigned integer...
 After integer division we get another `u8`...
 So I deduce that `digit` is also `u8`!

+To see this Sherlock smartness in action, mouse over `digit` in VSCode...

+handdrawn-type.png

 ## Fetch the digit bitmap